North America:1 (800) 942-7767 International:+1 (937) 778-4200

 Hartzell service technician inspects a composite aircraft propeller

 Note: If you notice any damage to your aircraft propeller, don’t ignore it.
-Even a small crack or nick can worsen during flight and potentially lead to blade failure.
+Especially with aluminum blades, even seemingly minor nicks or dents can escalate under the stresses of flight.

 At Hartzell Propeller, we take pride in providing pilots access to quality propeller upgrades through our Top Prop STC performance propeller conversion program.
-We offer options for leading aircraft brands, including Beechcraft, Cessna, Piper, Mooney, Pilatus, Daher TBM, and many others.
+We offer options for leading aircraft brands, including Cirrus, Cessna, Beechcraft, Piper, Mooney, Pilatus, Daher TBM, and many others.

-A Top Prop conversion allows owners to upgrade to our innovative new propeller designs featuring scimitar propeller blades, blended airfoils, and dependable carbon fiber composite propeller blades.
-Check out our Top Prop catalog to learn more.
+A Top Prop conversion allows owners to upgrade to our innovative new propeller designs featuring scimitar propeller blades, blended airfoils, and rugged carbon fiber composite propeller blades.

 Hartzell Propeller